-The following exercises are due at the beginning of class on Friday, February 18.
+The following exercises are due at the beginning of class on Thursday, February 19.
 This assignment includes an extra-credit assignment worth up to an additional 20 points.

-1. [15 points] A hurried traveler is seeking an efficient route across Pennsylvania, from Philadelphia to Erie.
-Use Greedy Best-First search to find a route, where step costs are as labeled on the map and the values for the heuristic function are given by the table.
-Show your search tree, including the h(n) value for each node, and label each node with the order in which it is expanded (note, this may be different from the order it is generated).
-In order to reduce unnecessary search, you can use graph-based search.
+1. [30 points] A hurried traveler is seeking an efficient route across Pennsylvania, from Philadelphia to Erie.
+Develop one route using a greedy best-first search and another route using an A search with the step costs shown on the map and the heuristic estimates given in the table below.
+For each algorithm, show your search tree and label each node with the order in which it is expanded (note, this may be different than the order in which it is generated).
+For the greedy search, show the h(n) value for each node.
+For A, show the f(n), g(n), and h(n) values for each node.
+In order to reduce unnecessary search, use the graph-based version of each search algorithm.
+How do the two solutions compare?
+What benefits and drawbacks of each search algorithm did you observe?